-As at 31 December 2018, the amount of total borrowings and debentures (including corporate bonds) of the Group decreased by approximately RMB1,503.2 million or 12.6% to approximately RMB10,394.5 million from approximately RMB11,897.7 million last year.
-Borrowings due within one year and short-term debentures (including mid-term debentures due within one year) decreased from approximately RMB10,750.7 million as at 31 December 2017 to RMB5,853.7 million as at 31 December 2018; borrowings due after one year, midterm debentures and long-term corporate bonds increased from approximately RMB1,147.0 million as at 31 December 2017 to approximately RMB4,540.8 million as at 31 December 2018; the Group has been repaying the debts in accordance with the terms of the loan agreement, and the Group had unutilized bank facilities of approximately RMB800.6 million as at 31 December 2018.
+For the year ended 31 December 2019, the amount of total borrowings and debentures (including corporate bonds) of the Group increased by approximately RMB1,920.6 million or 18.5% to approximately RMB12,315.1 million from approximately RMB10,394.5 million last year.
+Borrowings due within one year and short-term debentures increased from approximately RMB5,853.7 million for the year ended 31 December 2018 to RMB6,702.4 million for the year ended 31 December 2019; borrowings due after one year, loan from an associate due after one year, guaranteed notes, long-term corporate bonds and other financial liabilities increased from approximately RMB4,540.8 million for the year ended 31 December 2018 to approximately RMB5,612.7 million for the year ended 31 December 2019; the Group has been repaying the debts in accordance with the terms of the loan agreement, and the Group had unutilized bank credit facilities of approximately RMB576.1 million for the year ended 31 December 2019.